Dhruv-0905/TTS/README.md

 # TTS
-A text to speech model using python's TTS model
+A text to speech model using python's TTS module

 Steps: